kimutaiRop/JULIA_EKR_SIMPLEX_PROBLE_CALCULATOR/README.md

 `julia simplex.jl`

-julia has no good way of displaying matrices as of now so you might need to do some few copy and pest of the output of the output arrays
+julia has no good way of displaying matrices as of now so you might need to do some few copy and paste of the output of the output arrays

 The project is still under developmment and is also free to expand, everyting is build using functions which breaks the code to smaller